There are several factors to consider when you purchase a new replacement furnace:

 But have you ever considered your furnace efficiency rating?
 Do you understand what it means?

-Fras-Air/General Service Experts Heating & Air Conditioning is here to help you understand what the furnace efficiency rating is and the effects is can have on your home and your budget.
+Fras-Air/General Service Experts is here to help you understand what the furnace efficiency rating is and the effects is can have on your home and your budget.

-The furnace efficiency rating helps determine how much energy will be needed to heat your home and, ultimately, how much it will cost you.
-Essentially, the higher your furnace efficiency rating the less energy your heating system requires to heat your home.
+The furnace efficiency rating helps establish how much energy will be needed to heat your home and, ultimately, how much it will cost you.
+Essentially, the higher your furnace efficiency rating the less energy your heating system uses to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the value that shows how much heat the furnace will supply compared to the amount of energy required to produce the heat.
-For instance, if your heating equipment has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the number that shows how much heat the furnace will supply compared to the amount of energy needed to produce the heat.
+For example, if your heating equipment has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.

-Remember that this rating does not take into account the potential heat lost through leaking or improperly installed duct work or attic insulation.
-The duct work in every home is different – some high quality, some poorer, so the AFUE rating does not factor this into their rating.
-If you feel that your furnace or duct system is not energy efficient, give Fras-Air/General Service Experts Heating & Air Conditioning a call today and we will come out for a free in-home analysis and help you discover how much more energy and money you could possibly save each month.
+Remember that this rating does not take into account the potential heat lost through leaking or poorly installed duct work or attic insulation.
+The duct work in each home is different – some high quality, some poorer, so the AFUE rating does not consider this in their rating.
+If you feel that your heating system or duct system is not energy efficient, give your Hillsborough installation experts